mattermost/mattermost-developer-documentation/site/content/contribute/gsoc/_index.md

    * Leave any questions you have about the projects as comments on the GitHub issues linked below.
    * If you have general questions about participating in GSoC with Mattermost, ask in the [GSoC channel](https://community.mattermost.com/core/channels/google-summer-of-code) or send an email to gsoc@mattermost.com
 1. Work with the project mentors on your application: they are there to help you write a good proposal!
 1. Submit your application before the deadline.
-Note that all applications must go through Google's official application process.
+All applications must go through Google's official application process.

 Make sure to take a look at [the full Google Summer of Code timeline](https://summerofcode.withgoogle.com/how-it-works/#timeline) for more details!